 Regular maintenance by experienced workers can make a big difference in preventing equipment jams and in reducing the risk of injury from being caught by or falling into machinery.
 Employers should establish and train workers to follow safe work practices around machinery and other electrical equipment.
 The law requires equipment to be turned off and locked out during any maintenance to prevent someone from turning it on unexpectedly.

-- Workers should recognize and understand the following when working around machinery: - The location of machine guards and points of operation; - The purpose of color-coded machinery alerting workers to hazards and to help pinpoint missing guards; - The danger of pinch points and the importance of guards on in-running rolls, belts, pulleys, chains, and sprockets; - Knowing and following established lockout/tagout procedures: - Knowing when machines have been shut down for maintenance or to clear jams; - Assuring that machines remain off while they are shut down for maintenance;
+Workers should recognize and understand the following when working around machinery:

+- The location of machine guards and points of operation; - The purpose of color-coded machinery alerting workers to hazards and helping to pinpoint missing guards;

 Weekly Safety Meeting